 The best jewellery shops in London

 Housed in a shipping container, this small but perfectly formed studio-cum-shop is one of Netil Market’s permanent residents.
-Pop in from Tuesday to Sunday each week to browse the work of founder Tatiana Andrea, much of which is created by casting organic forms like tomato seeds and sprigs of rosemary – resulting in heaps of knobbly, delicate, wabi-sabi charm.
+Pop in on Saturday each week to browse the work of founder Tatiana Andrea, much of which is created by casting organic forms like tomato seeds and sprigs of rosemary – resulting in heaps of knobbly, delicate, wabi-sabi charm.

 This delightful boutique in Kentish Town is the first for jeweller Jessica de Lotz (recognise that name?
 Her sister runs Mouse & de Lotz café in Dalston).
 Every detail of its interior design – from the porthole shaped like a pocket watch, to the taxidermy animals – has been put together with love – it's like stepping into a teeny tiny curiosity shop.
 De Lotz’s jewellery has a distinctive, antiquey feel, thanks to the use of stamps, wax seals and ornate metalwork.